-Students must follow all College-established dates, deadlines and standards in regard to the check-out process.
+Students must follow all College-established dates, deadlines and standards in regard to the check- out process.
 In order to check out properly, residents should first remove all personal belongings.
 Nothing is to be left in the room.
 All areas under contract must be cleaned thoroughly.
-Resident students are required to contact their Resident Assistant or Resident Hall Director who will inventory the room, collect keys, assess any damages, and issue a clearance receipt.
-Resident students who are not returning to the College will have their housing deposit refunded if there is no damage to the room upon checkout.
-Residents who fail to check out properly will forfeit their deposit and be responsible for any damage or loss in their residence.
+Resident students are required to contact their Resident Assistant or Residence Director who will inventory the room, collect keys, assess any damages, and issue a clearance receipt.
+Residents who fail to check out properly will be responsible for any damage or loss in their residence.